-Ensuring that privacy and confidentiality are protected is central to No Limits Community Services (RLC) operations.
+Ensuring that privacy and confidentiality are protected is central to Real Life Choices Disability Support Services (RLC) operations.

 The Australian Privacy Principles set minimum standards covering the legitimate use of personal information.
 RLC is committed to complying with those Principles.